mohamd-khairy/migration-model-sync/readme.md

 # 🧬 Laravel Migration Model Sync

 **Laravel Migration Model Sync** is a development tool that automatically generates or synchronizes Eloquent model files based on your migration files.
-It extracts columns, data types, and foreign key relationships and applies them directly to your model's `$fillable`, `$casts`, and relationship methods.
+It extracts columns, data types, and foreign key relationships and applies them directly to your model\"s `$fillable`, `$casts`, and relationship methods.

 ---